 And if theater isn’t your thing, one of the best advantages of living in NYC is the fact that so many great live TV shows are based here, ones that need live audiences and allow you to attend for free.
 There are even more great options now as the two big late night shows—on NBC and CBS—recently moved back to (or stayed in) New York.

 If the most obvious free workout isn’t for you (running or cycling in the park), here is a list of gyms that will offer you free passes for anything from one to seven days.
 If you do like running, there are a lot of free running clubs throughout the city.

-There are also an ever-increasing amount of free wifi hotspots across the city, and you can find a list here.
+There are also an ever-increasing amount of free wifi hotspots across the city.

 Cheap NYC Activities